mbijoor/harvard-capstone-movielens/harvard-capstone-movielens.md

 ```

 \newpage
-We can see that these estimates vary substantially:
+We can see that these estimates vary substantially, see Figure \ref{fig:model_2}

 ![Movie effect or bias distribution\label{fig:model_2}](figures/m_2_3-1.pdf)